 Tobacco is usually grown in home gardens so gardeners can harvest the plant and know it has no additives.
+The efforts of growing tobacco began hundreds of years ago, but its popularity has decreased over the years due to health concerns.
 Tobacco also is grown personally for its ornamental appearance.
 It is a member of the nightshade family, which includes tomatoes and peppers as well.
 Tobacco is typically a warm-weather plant.

 The tobacco seed is very small, so it must be started indoors.
 To germinate, it requires a temperature of at least 65 degrees.
 Begin the seed in seed compost and not potting mix six weeks before the last frost.
 When planting, place the seed on top of the compost and do not cover it.
 In addition to warmer temps, it also requires light to germinate.
 Mist the seeds with a mister water bottle.

 Seedlings are ready to be transplanted once they reach 8 inches in height.
 Transplant them after all dangers of frost have passed To grow its broad leaves, tobacco plants require full sun.
 If it grows partial sun, its leaves will be skinny.
 Tobacco prefers soil with a pH of 5.8 and well-drained soils.
 Space the transplants 2 feet apart from each other in rows set 3 feet apart.

 Transplant them in the evening to prevent the plants from drying out and water thoroughly after transplanting.
 Once transplanted, water the tobacco plant daily until it becomes established.
 Once flowers and suckers appear on the plant, remove them to encourage more growth in the tobacco leaves.